hohn/codeql-workshop-integer-conversion/README.md

 A solution can be found in the query [Exercise4.ql](solutions/Exercise4.ql)

+- There are several type-related predicates `.getUnspecifiedType()` is the one we want.

+- XX: member predicates??

+- `arg.getConversion()`??

 - Note that this solution uses a `VariableAccess` as an argument of the call.
 This excludes direct uses of literal values.

 - An alternative approach
   ```ql
   import cpp